 - Dynamical systems and networks

 - Systems biology

 Please note that the workshop is heavily geared toward discussion and is not currently accepting paper or poster submissions.

 Accompanying the workshop will be the Adjoint School, a research school for early-career researchers.
 This will comprise a 16 week online seminar, followed by a 4 day research week at the Lorentz Center immediately prior to ACT 2018.
-Applications to the school are now open, and are due November 1.

 We welcome any feedback!
 Please send comments to this link.

 Category theory is a branch of mathematics originally developed to transport ideas from one branch of mathematics to another, e.g. from topology to algebra.
 Applied category theory refers to efforts to transport the ideas of category theory from mathematics to other disciplines in science, engineering, and industry.